erick1005/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-displaying 3rd line
 7-creates a file named exactly (using special characters) 8- Save current state of directory
 9-copies the last line of the file
+10-removes all js files